plotly/plotly.github.io/_posts/excel/2015-05-01-line-graph-and-scatter-plot-with-excel.md

 Follow along below to make a mixed line and scatter plot in Plotly.

-### Step 1: Upload your Excel data to Plotly's grid
+### Step 1: Upload your Excel data to Chart Studio

 <table>
 <tbody>